Poker ICM Calculator

 Why does ICM matter more at the final table than during early tournament play?

-Early in a tournament, the payout structure has little practical effect on decisions because survival over many levels matters more than any single hand's equity shift.
+Early in a tournament, the payout structure has little practical effect on individual hand decisions because survival across many levels matters more than any single equity shift.
 At the final table, especially near pay jumps, each chip gain or loss directly affects your dollar equity in a nonlinear way.
 Doubling up as the chip leader may only increase your ICM equity by 20%, while busting the short stack could increase everyone's equity by hundreds of dollars.
-This asymmetry means calling all-ins with marginal edges can be a large ICM mistake even when it is chip-EV positive.
+This asymmetry means calling all-ins with marginal chip-EV edges can be massive ICM mistakes.
+Short-stack survival becomes disproportionately valuable as pay jumps approach, which is why short stacks correctly fold hands they would shove in cash games.

 How is the simplified ICM formula different from full ICM calculations?

 The simplified formula (yourStack / totalChips × prizePool) assumes prize money scales perfectly linearly with chips, which is only strictly accurate for winner-take-all formats.
 Full ICM assigns probabilities to every possible finishing order using recursive formulas — for each player, you compute the probability they finish first (proportional to chips), then repeat for the remaining players across all remaining prize positions.
 The results diverge significantly as payout structures become more top-heavy or when stacks are highly unequal.
-Full ICM is computationally intensive but is what tournament solvers like ICMIZER use to give precise results.
+Full ICM is computationally intensive — for 9 players it considers 9! = 362,880 possible finishing orders — but is what tournament solvers like ICMIZER, HoldemResources Calculator, and the original Mason Malmuth method use to give precise results.

-What is a Nash equilibrium push/fold range and how does ICM affect it?
+What is a Nash push/fold range and how does ICM affect it?

 A Nash equilibrium push/fold range is the set of hands you should go all-in with (or call all-ins with) such that neither you nor your opponents can improve their strategy by deviating.
 These ranges are computed by maximizing ICM equity rather than chip equity, which means they are tighter than pure chip-EV ranges near pay jumps.
-For example, you might fold hands like A-Jo from the small blind in a chip-EV framework, but ICM dictates a fold because the risk of busting outweighs the equity gain.
+For example, you might fold A-Jo from the small blind under ICM pressure even though chip-EV says shove.
 ICM pressure is highest for medium stacks caught between large stacks who can bust them and short stacks approaching blinding out.
+The 'bubble factor' quantifies how much tighter ICM forces you to play relative to chip-EV: bubble factors near 1.5 are common on the money bubble, meaning you need 50% more equity to call than chip-EV would suggest.